How it all began—Nature’s inspirations

 Recently Completed Works

-Cartel Babies (2026) is a literary–commercial psychological thriller set in present-day Sinaloa, México.
-When a foreign retiree with a long military and aerospace background is abducted on the highway between Culiacán and Mazatlán and forced into a remote mountain cartel camp, he becomes part of the hidden labor engine that feeds northwest México’s synthetic-drug economy and an unwilling witness to a system where violence is inherited, not chosen.
-As he learns the camp’s rhythms, hierarchies, and the quiet rules that keep some boys alive and erase others, his fight to stay alive collides with a harder question: what happens to those born inside a war they never chose?
+Set in present-day Sinaloa, Mexico, Cartel Babies follows a foreign retiree with a military and aerospace background who is abducted along the highway between Culiacán and Mazatlán and forced into a remote mountain cartel camp.
+Trapped within the hidden labor engine sustaining northwest Mexico’s synthetic-drug economy, he becomes an unwilling witness to a world where violence is inherited rather than chosen.
+As he learns the camp’s rhythms and quiet hierarchies, his fight to survive collides with a harder truth: what happens to those born inside a war they never asked for?
+A completed feature-length screenplay adaptation accompanies the novel, developed by the author as a parallel narrative for film and television.

 EᴠØ-Myth™ and EᴠØ-Myth Universe™ are trademarks of Michael J. Meraw.